salesforcecli/plugin-signups/messages/snapshot.create.md

 # description

 A snapshot is a point-in-time copy of a scratch org.
-The copy is stored in Salesforce and referenced by its unique name in a scratch org definition file.
+The copy is referenced by its unique name in a scratch org definition file.

 Use "<%= config.bin %> org get snapshot" to get details, including status, about a snapshot creation request.

-To create a scratch org from a snapshot, include the "snapshot" entry (instead of "edition") in the scratch org definition file and set it to the name of the snapshot.
+To create a scratch org from a snapshot, include the "snapshot" option (instead of "edition") in the scratch org definition file and set it to the name of the snapshot.
 Then use "<%= config.bin %> force:org:create" to create the scratch org.

 # examples